Intuity/forastero/docs/components/driver.md

         tb.stream_init.enqueue(StreamTransaction(data=tb.random.getrandbits(32)))
 ```

+!!! note

-Note that `tb.stream_init` refers to the instance of `StreamInitiator` that was
+    `tb.stream_init` refers to the instance of `StreamInitiator` that was
-registered onto the testbench in the Pvious example.
+    registered onto the testbench in the previous example.
 The `for` loop then
     generates a number of `StreamTransaction` objects carrying random data.

 Drivers can return an event to allow a test or sequence to determine when a
 particular transaction reaches a pre or post-drive state.
 When `wait_for` is